 <35> Section 3.10.4.4: The Windows implementation performs the date to string conversion using the Windows API function GetDateFormat and passing the flag DATE_AUTOLAYOUT.
-On Windows 7, Windows Server 2008 R2, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, Unicode bidirectional ordering control characters are inserted into the resulting date string.
-One of the Unicode characters 0x200E (left-to-right mark) or 0x200F (right-toleft mark), depending on the server's system locale setting, will appear in the date string immediately before each numeric component of the date.
+On Windows 7 and later, and on Windows Server 2008 R2 operating system and later, Unicode bidirectional ordering control characters are inserted into the resulting date string.
+One of the Unicode characters 0x200E (left-to-right mark) or 0x200F (right-to-left mark), depending on the server's system locale setting, will appear in the date string immediately before each numeric component of the date.